stefan-jeitler/change-blog/ReadMe.md

 ### Account

 An Account is a grouping of users and prodcuts.
-User permissions can granted on account and product level.
+User roles can be granted on account and product level.
-Product permissions have precedence over account permissions.
+Product roles have precedence over account roles.

 e.g.
 A user can have a developer role on account level and a support role for one specific product within the account.